 - Easy to install

-I looked extensively at what other RVers and Designers were using however, they weren’t satisfying my craving of creativity and uniqueness.
-I’ve looked at those ‘smart tiles’ or peel and stick tiles but they just weren’t going to do it for us and our design.
+I looked extensively at what other RV owners were using for their RV backsplash.
+However, they weren’t satisfying my craving for creativity and uniqueness.
+I’ve looked at those smart tiles or peel-n-stick tiles but they just weren’t going to meet our expectations or the look.

-This product is manufactured by Fasade.
-They are decorative thermoplastic panels made for ceilings, walls, and backsplashes.
-We found their small kiosk in The Home Depot near the flooring and tile department.
+We found Fasade’s small kiosk in The Home Depot near the flooring and tile department.
+However, there were a few problems.

-Fasade has 19 different metallic-colored finishes, 16 18″x24″ backsplash designs, 28 4’x8′ wall panel designs and 26 2’x2′ ceiling tile designs.
+Fasade has 19 different metallic-colored finishes, 16 18″ x 24″ backsplash designs, twenty-eight 4′ x 8′ wall panel designs and twenty-six 2′ x 2′ ceiling tile designs.
 The manufacturer also has moulding for edges and corners.

 Fasade also manufactures rolls of specially made two-sided tape for these panels.
-I’ll explain why you will need this further down in this blog.
+I’ll explain why you will need this further down in this article.

-They are easy-to-manipulate, flexible, plastic embossed panels.
-Each panel costs about $20 plus tax.
+The panels are easy to manipulate because of their flexibility.
+Each panel is beautifully embossed down to detail.
+Each 18″ x 24″ panel costs about $25 plus tax.
 A two-pack of the recommended adhesive tape cost about $10 plus tax.

 Where to find them…